google/oss-fuzz/docs/new_project_guide.md

 ## Checking in to oss-fuzz repository

-Fork oss-fuzz, commit and push to the fork, and then create a pull request with your change!
+Fork OSS-Fuzz, commit and push to the fork, and then create a pull request with your change!
 Follow the [Forking Project](https://guides.github.com/activities/forking/) guide if you are new to contributing via GitHub.